nkona/PennBook/README.md

 # PennBook

 Pennbook is our take on building a social networking site similar to Facebook.
-Although the backend databases are now offline, the app can be run by following the instructions below and creating the requisite tables on AWS and uploading your account information in config.
-Our application implements an encrypted log-in, individual and personalizable profile pages, home pages that contain timelines of status updates, new friendships, and profile updates, as well as allowing for commenting.
+Although the backend databases are now offline, the app can be run by following the instructions below, creating the requisite tables on AWS and uploading your account information in config.
+Our application implements an encrypted log-in, individual and personalizable profile pages, home pages that contain timelines of status updates, new friendships, and profile updates, as well as commenting.
 Naturally, people can add or delete friends, and also see their friends' friends and comment on their wall on their friends' profile pages.
 Users can also see which of their friends are currently active.

-All updates are made dynamically, meaning that refreshes are not required to see updates to relevant pages, particularly on the home page timeline.
+All updates are made dynamically, meaning that refreshing is not required to see page updates, particularly on the home page timeline.
 There is also a chat function allowing for chats between friends and group chats, where messages are sent dynamically and are saved on the backend for persistence, allowing one to close the page and/or log out and come back to resume the chat later.
 Finally, we have also implemented a friend recommendation algorithm using Hadoop MapReduce that can be run from the command line.
 The full feature list is below.

 ## List of Features Implemented